Moldovan Americans: Demographics

-Moldovan communities exist in cities such as Asheville, New York and Washington, D.C.
+Moldovan communities exist in cities such as Asheville, New York, Washington, D.C., Chicago and Seattle.
 Moldovans have Moldovan food restaurants in the United States, in places such as New York City.

+In 2000, according to the U.S. Bureau, there were 7,859 people of Moldovan ancestry, regardless of their place of birth, including 7,156 first ancestry and 703 second ancestry self-identified Moldovans; the number was no longer reported subsequently because it was below the numerical threshold for the public reporting of the ancestry groups.

 Most Moldovan Americans are Eastern Orthodox, and attend overwhelmingly ethnic Romanian parishes of the Orthodox Church of America.

 Statistics

 Moldova-born population in the US since 2010:

+According to estimates from the Migration Policy Institute website for 2017–2021, the population of immigrants from Moldova in the USA was 52,100.
+The top counties of settlement were as follows: